 People of all ages can have post-traumatic stress disorder.
-However, some factors may make you more likely to develop PTSD after a traumatic event, including:
+However, some factors may make you more likely to develop PTSD after a traumatic event, such as:

 - Experiencing intense or long-lasting trauma

-- Having experienced other trauma earlier in life
+- Having experienced other trauma earlier in life, including childhood abuse or neglect

 - Having other mental health problems, such as anxiety or depression